d0tTino/GeneCoder/WORKFLOWS.md

 ## Encoding a File to DNA

 ### CLI
-1. `src/cli.py` reads the input file.
+1. `genecoder.cli` reads the input file.
 2. If `--fec hamming_7_4` is selected, `genecoder.hamming_codec.encode_data_with_hamming` adds binary level FEC.
 3. The chosen encoder from `genecoder.encoders` or `genecoder.huffman_coding` converts the bytes to DNA:
    - `encode_base4_direct`